 2.3.
 RV: A leap into the unknown

 According to Derrida, we have to “go through an ordeal of undecidability in order to decide.
 So, to that extent the result, by definition, is unpredictable, unknown” (Derrida in Cilliers et al., 2016, p.
 173; see also Human, 2016).
-We undergo a “terrible experience of undecidablity” preceding action or intervention in the world (Woermann 2016: 180).
+We undergo a “terrible experience of undecidability” preceding action or intervention in the world (Woermann 2016: 180).
 This ordeal – this moment of “fear and trembling” (Derrida, 1999, p.
 66) – ineliminably accompanies our decision-making practises due to the absence of a determinant decisional criterion or constraint, such as rationality.,

 For CCists, this situation indubitably introduces normativity, specifically ethics.
 Cilliers writes that, due to our limited capabilities, interpretation is always involved in modelling complex systems: